escowles/recipes/_posts/2022-12-19-panettone.md

 the candied orange was great, but it was a little too much zest (1 orange and having orange extract would be better)

+07/15/2025: i made myself a note that the dry cherries were too tough, maybe simmering them would be better to soften them up?